eScription Trouble-Shooting Guide

 Any web browser that is capable of running JavaScript and Java Applets (See General FAQ #1) may be supported by the eScription Platform.
 A wide variety of Java capable browsers are available for download and installation.
 We have listed a few browsers that have been recommended by our viewers.
 The listed browsers represent only a fraction of the browsers that are capable of showing the text display.
 Please see Requirements of the eScription Platform for additional detail on configuring your web browser to work with eScription.

-Custom Java permissions settings for the Microsoft VM
+Custom Java permissions settings for the Java VM

-If you are using the Custom setting for Java permissions under the Microsoft VM, please review the following:
+If you are using the Custom setting for Java permissions under the Java VM, please review the following:

 1. Run Signed Content must not be disabled